-The practice manager confirmed that all staff had received training in the last twelve months on how to perform cardiopulmonary resuscitation (CPR).
+The practice manager confirmed that staff had received training in the last twelve months on how to perform cardiopulmonary resuscitation (CPR).
 Training certificates we saw supported this.
-It was advised that the practice staff consider carrying out CPR scenarios in between annual training.
+It was advised that the practice staff consider carrying out CPR scenarios to underpin training.

 Staff told us a system was in place to identify and replace expired drugs and to regularly check emergency equipment at the practice.
 This is checked and recorded on a monthly basis.
 We checked the emergency drugs and found all were in date.
-We found that the defibrillator was not included on the check list and noted that this should be added to the list.
 We advised that the check should be undertaken on a weekly basis in line with The Resuscitation Council recommendations.